ObaraEmmanuel/Formation/studio/README.md

 widget.

 * **Style pane**
 Access the style and layout attributes of selected widgets.
-The layout attributes automatically switch to mathc the layout manager currently handling the widget.
+The layout attributes automatically switch to match the layout manager currently handling the widget.
 Easily manage a wide range of properties using intuitive editors such as:
    - Color: Modify color in RGB, HSL and HSV and hex notation as well as pick colors from anywhere on your computer screen even outside formation itself